nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_general.md

 These functions have no particular category, so they ended up here by default.

+---
+title: general functions
+weight: 20
+---

+These functions have no particular category, so they ended up here by default.

 ## Add

 Adds a value to the input.